Download PDF

 The Executive Board is further authorized, with the consent of the Supervisory Board, to determine a starting date for profit entitlement that deviates from the law and to determine the further details of a capital increase and its implementation, in particular the issue price and the consideration to be paid for the new shares, as well as to determine the granting of subscription rights by way of indirect subscription rights in accordance with Section 186 (5) AktG.

-On May 19, 2020, the Annual General Meeting of the Company authorized the Company to acquire treasury shares up to a total of 10.0% of the capital stock existing at the time of the resolution for purposes other than trading in treasury shares until May 18, 2025, provided that the shares acquired, together with other treasury shares held by or attributable to the Company, may at no time account for more than 10.0% of the capital stock.
-The authorization may be exercised by the Company in whole or in part; if exercised in part, the authorization may be exercised several times.
-The shares may only be purchased on the stock exchange or by means of a public purchase offer to all shareholders.
+On May 19, 2020, the Annual General Meeting of the company authorized the company to acquire treasury shares up to a total of 10% of the share capital existing at the time of the resolution for purposes other than trading in treasury shares until May 18, 2025, whereby the acquired shares together with other treasury shares held by the company or attributable to it may at no time account for more than 10% of the share capital.
+The authorization may be exercised by the company in whole or in part; if exercised in part, the authorization may be exercised several times.
+The shares may only be acquired via the stock exchange or by means of a public purchase offer to all shareholders.

 Significant agreements of the company with so-called change-of-control clauses